SconeDocs/SconeDocs.github.io/docs/SCONE_COMPILER_CONTAINER_README.md

 The objective of these cross compilers are to compile applications - generally without source code changes - such that they can run inside of SGX enclaves.

-To simplify the use of these cross-compilers, SCONE maintains curated container image that includes these cross-compilers (see Section [SCONE Compiler Image](SCONE_CROSS_COMPILER_INSTALLER.md))
+To simplify the use of these cross-compilers, SCONE maintains curated container image that includes these cross-compilers.

 # Using the C/C++ compiler container